 Causal Economics is a branch of behavioral economics that centers of the concept of causal coupling of cost and benefit over time.
 It asserts Pareto Optimality when all individuals are able to enjoy the benefits that result from the costs they incur and bear the costs of benefits they receive.
-Major implications include free markets with corrections for externalities, government based on fair legal frameworks v.s. large bureaucracies, minimal monetary/fiscal policy, workfare (valuefare) and taxes aligned to specific spending business cases, rather than automatically collected and fed into general accounts based on income, consumption, property and wealth.
+Major implications include free markets with corrections for externalities, government based on fair legal frameworks v.s. large bureaucracies, minimal monetary/fiscal policy, valuefare in place of welfare and taxes aligned to specific priority spending business cases, rather than automatically collected and fed into general accounts based on income, consumption, property and wealth.
 These implications are driven by economic Pareto Optimality, not political concepts.

 The core theoretical breakthrough of Causal Economics is the replacement of conventional single-value (net cost OR net benefit), single-period exogenous lottery outcomes as utilized within mainstream economics, with endogenous multi-period outcomes that always contain both personal total benefit (B) and personal total cost (C), including certain (deliberate) and uncertain components, with cause and effect running in at least one direction.
 Agents optimize an overall cumulative rank dependent weighted outcome value function against internal personal psychological trade-off constraints.
 Its core applied breakthrough is the introduction of the Causal Coefficient and four Causal Coupling Mechanisms to evaluate and guide development of effective economic and social activities, policies and institutions.
 Sustainable Pareto Optimal outcomes are predicted whenever causal coupling of B and C across involved or impacted agents is achieved via a Causal Coefficient ≥ 1.
 The model provides a powerful framework for additional research into the optimality of policies and institutions that prioritize individual freedom of choice and responsibility to society.
 Causal Economics minimizes loose analysis rooted in political bias, by providing a simple and transparent tool for analysis.